cisco-sso/kdf/content/getting-started/readfiles/framework-deploy-main.md

 - `clusters`

 The `clusters` directory contains a directory for each Kubernetes cluster you manage with framework-deploy.
-The framework-deploy repo contains boilerplate for the `docker-for-desktop` Kubernetes cluster which was spun up earlier in this tutorial.
+The framework-deploy repo contains boilerplate for the `docker-for-desktop.example.org` Kubernetes cluster which was spun up earlier in this tutorial.

 In an internal and private fork of framework-deploy, you can make cluster directories for your own Kubernetes clusters